Appdynamics/boundary-monitoring-extension/README.md

 ## Use Case

 Boundary is a consolidated operations management platform built for today’s IT environments.
 Delivered as a SaaS offering, Boundary enables customers to monitor their entire IT environment from a single point of control and is uniquely designed to deal with challenges of modern, highly distributed applications.
-The boundary-monitoring-extension gathers metrics exposed through Boundary's Historical Data REST API and sends them to the AppDynamics Metric Browser.
+The boundary-monitoring-extension gathers aggregate meter metrics exposed through Boundary's Historical Data REST API and sends them to the AppDynamics Metric Browser.

 ## Installation
 <ol>